 I'm looking into tickets from Amsterdam to SE Asia.
 Possibility is to fly via Moscow, but there is a very long (15h) transfer at M Sheremetyevo involved.
 Is it possible to use that time to visit the Kremlin and other must sees in the city without having to go through the bureacracy and costs of a visa?
 (Is it easy to acquire a transit visa for a day?) (are there organised tours from the airport that have no visa obligation?)

 Unfortunately, there is no visa exemption for short transit stay.
 The only place where visa exemption apply would be Saint Petersburg via ferry from Finland.
 Visa aside, 15 hr layover is definitely enough to visit tourist sites around central Moscow.
-Quite frankly, I don't think the passport control at SVO is that bad and the AeroExpress train is fast and reliable. about 6 years ago
+Quite frankly, I don't think the passport control at SVO is that bad and the AeroExpress train is fast and reliable. over 6 years ago